Pay Attention to Your Body’s Cycles.

 No not a smoke break, a brain break.
 Every 90 minutes take the time to go outside and take a real break for 10 or 15 minutes.
 If you can’t go outside try staring out the window or at a calming picture.
 Now take long breaths through your nose for a count of 8 and out your mouth with a gentle “ha” sound for a count of 8.
 It does not have to be perfectly timed – you can do it at any time – but there is a scientific reason for aiming for every 90 minutes.

-The five steps to this form of meditation:
+Here are the five steps to this form of meditation:

 1. Pick a spot on the wall to look at, preferably above eye level, so that your field of vision seems to bump up against your eyebrows, but not so high as to cut off the field of vision.
 This will take you to an alpha state.

 2. Next “let go.”
 Take deep slow breaths as you stare at this spot, just let your mind go free from thought, and focus all of your attention on the spot.
 Spend about 15-20 seconds on this step.